skillrepos/huggingface/labs.md

 **Lab 3 - Publishing a custom pipeline on Hugging Face**

-**Purpose: In this lab, we’ll publish a more complete version of our custom pipeline out onto Hugging Face**
+**Purpose: In this lab, we’ll publish a custom pipeline onto Hugging Face**
 </br></br></br>
 1. Make sure you are logged in to your Hugging Face account.
 We need to have an access token to work with.
 Go to this URL: https://huggingface.co/settings/tokens/new?tokenType=write to create a new token.
 (Alternatively, you can go to your user Settings, then select Access Tokens, then Create new token, and select Write for the token type.)
 Select a name for the token and then Create token.